Robust and Efficient Penetration-Free Elastodynamics without Barriers: CONCLUSION

 Although our method demonstrates strong efficiency and scalability, there remains significant potential for further optimization in certain components.
 As shown in our experiments, under collision-intensive scenarios, the cost of CCD surpasses the linear solver and becomes the dominating factor (2.69$\times$ slower than PCG in the stacked cloth test).
 The majority of the CCD cost arises in the broad phase during BVH queries, which currently do not exploit information from the active constraint set and therefore spend considerable time on unnecessary computations.
 Thus, a promising direction for further performance improvement is to design a more efficient CCD scheme optimized for our constraint set expansion.
 Another potential avenue for improvement lies in cloth simulation, which is currently supported by our framework but has not yet been fully optimized.
 In particular, developing specialized acceleration structures and constraint filtering strategies for co-dimensional geometries could further enhance both efficiency and robustness in large-scale contact-rich cloth and rod dynamics.
+In addition, applying our inequality-constrained optimization method to achieve efficient and scalable exact strain limiting would be another interesting future direction.
+Finally, although we employ superlinearly convergent Newton iterations for the primal updates within our framework and achieve fast performance with high-fidelity results, the augmented Lagrangian method itself remains first-order convergent due to its dual update steps, and there is currently no theoretical guarantee on the convergence of our active set exploration strategy.
+Developing a more principled analysis of the active set evolution, as well as designing accelerated variants of the augmented Lagrangian solver, would be meaningful directions for future work.

+\begin{acks} We sincerely thank Kemeng Huang, Lei Lan, and Anka Chen for valuable discussion.
+This work is supported in part by the Junior Faculty Startup Fund of Carnegie Mellon University and a gift from Genesis AI. \end{acks}